aarondail/dociter/packages/doctarion-document/design/CURSOR.md

 4. On a node that is not text containing and is not a grapheme.
 These are nodes that can be navigated to with normal cursor movement but cannot contain text, like a emoji or inline image.
-5. On _any_ node (including graphemes and nodes like those described by 4).
-   This position can not be reached by normal navigation within the document.
-Rather it is always the result of selections.
-E.g., selecting an entire Paragraph node.

-We refer to 1 as "graphemes", 2 as "empty insertion points", 3 as "in-between insertion points", 4 as "navigable non-text nodes", and 5 as "unconstrained any node".
+We refer to 1 as "graphemes", 2 as "empty insertion points", 3 as "in-between insertion points", 4 as "navigable non-text nodes".

-## PositionClassification and Orientation
+## Orientation

-For position types 1 and 3, the cursor can be before or after the node its on, meaning its between the node and its preceeding or following sibling, but not actually on the node.
+For "grapheme" and "in-between insertion point" positions, the cursor can be before or after the node its on, meaning its between the node and its preceding or following sibling, but not actually on the node.
 This is represented by the cursor having a Before or After CursorOrientation.
-For position types 2, 4, and 5 the cursor is always on the node.
-This is represented by the cursor having a On CursorOrientation

-## PositionClassification and Text Insertion

-For position types 1, 2, and 3, they represent positions where text can be inserted, whereas types 4 and 5 don't.
-Text may (potentially) replace the node the cursor is on, but it can't be inserted (generally) while preserving the node.

-## PositionClassification and Navigation

-All the position types except type 5 can be reached by navigating through the document with simple navigation operations.
-E.g., moving back, forward, up, down, etc.  5 is not like that and can only be obtained during selection.

 ## Orientation Preference Details